Global Builders - Armenia

 More about Fuller Center Armenia

-Many partner families in Armenia live in metal shipping containers called "domics."
+Many partner families in Armenia live in domics, metal shipping containers.
 Others began building a house they were not able to finish after a sudden economic downturn hit in the 1990s and often live in the basements of such houses.
 Other problems often seen include absestos, leaky roofs, overcrowding, lack of sanitation and lack of heating systems.

 These are all problems FCH Armenia helps to fix by building new homes, finishing half-built houses or completing repairs through the Greater Blessing program.
 The safe, simple, comfortable homes, are renovated or built with and for low-income families in Armenia using interest-free loans.
 The monthly repayments flow into a "revolving fund" and are used to help more families, thereby providing the financial foundation for a sustainable community development effort.